jbou-nahra/semgroup5/use cases md/use-case-6.md

-#  produce a report on the top N populated countries in a region in the world
+#USE CASE: 6  produce a report on the top N populated countries in a region in the world

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *data analyst * I want the *top N populated countries in a region in the world* so that *i can support the survey and census reporting of the organisation.*
+As a *data analyst* I want the *top N populated countries in a region in the world* so that *i can support the survey and census reporting of the organisation.*

 ### Scope